- Deal five cards each from a 52-card pack and stack the rest face up.

 - Before playing the first card the leader may announce "Double", in which case the winner's eventual score will be doubled.
 The second player may then either double, if the first does not, or redouble the leader's double, in which case the winner's score will be quadrupled.

 - Dealer takes the top card of the stock, places it face up on the table, deducts its value from 101, and announces the new total.
 If the starter is a face card, it counts as zero and leaves the count at 101.
 Then each in turn, starting with non-dealer, plays a card face up on the previous one and announces the new count.
-If you play a numeral (from Two = 2 to Ten = 10) its value is either deducted from the count or divided into the count.
-If it divides without remainder then it may not be deducted but must divide.
+If you play a numeral (from Two = 2 to Ten = 10) its value is deducted from the count, unless it divides without remainder, in which case it must be divided, not subtracted.
 Examples: Dealer turns a Five as the start card and announces "96".
 Non-dealer might then play a Seven and announce "89" (by deduction), or a Six and announce "16" (by division), but may not deduct 6 to make 90 (because division is possible and therefore mandatory).
 If the count has more than one divisor you may freely choose between them.
 Thus if the first card is 5, reducing the count to 96, and you hold 2,3,4,6,8, you may play any of them, to make the count respectively 48, 22, 24, 16, or 12.

 - An Ace counts either 1 or 11, as you choose; but as you must always reduce the count you may only deduct it, not use it to divide by one.
 (Most games will end at a count of 1, but if the other player has an Ace they can - and indeed must - then deduct it to make zero.)

 - Face cards